 The use of psychological assessments has become an integral part of many aspects of our lives.
 They are being relied upon more and more to determine outcomes in many different situations in our society.

 Dr. Gilles Boulais is a psychologist qualified to perform psychological assessments.
-His clinical practice involves the assessment of adults in a variety of cases, such as emotional injuries in tort cases, fitness to work, and mitigating factors in criminal and civil cases, and opinions and appeals before administrative tribunals.
+His clinical practice involves the assessment of adults in a variety of cases, such as emotional injuries in workplace harassment cases, fitness to work, mitigating factors in civil cases, and, opinions and appeals before administrative tribunals.

 © Copyright Polaris Psychology and Dr. Gilles Boulais 2015-2020.
 All rights reserved.